avimehenwal/python.avimehenwal/docs/tutorial/04_advanced.md

 Python does automatic memory management (reference counting for most objects and **garbage collection** to eliminate cycles).
 The memory is freed shortly after the last reference to it has been eliminated.

+Python memory is managed by Python **private heap space**.
+All Python objects and data structures are located in a private heap.
+The programmer does not have an access to this private heap and interpreter takes care of this Python private heap.

 ## 1.7.
 GIL - Global Interpreted Lock